patrickmarks/MeanStack/readme.md

-# My Portfolio
+# My Projects
 This is my Portfolio

 ## This is my work
-Anugular
+Mongoose
+Express
+Angular
 Node
-Express